hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 The gunslinger, didn't like he just heard, it made him unease.
 Plain as he is he cannot fully grasp the meaning of the letter.
 Shivers run through his spine.

+Feels bitter and empty.
+Is that it?
+Maybe he is just under a spell again.
+Maybe is the devil's grass.

 I know you are a bit overwhelmed now - says the Crimson King.
 Believe me, this is not any easier for me either than it is for you.
 I don't know how much could